alex-karev/godot-rgmap/README.md

 <img src="https://raw.githubusercontent.com/alex-karev/godot-rgmap/main/screenshots/code.png">

 ## Usage
-Some new nodes are added:
+A new node is added:

-### RGTileset
+### RGMap
+A node for managing map.
+Use it for editing maps, calculating for, pathfinding, etc.

-A node for storing data about tiles.
-RGTiseset should be created and tiles should be added before creating a new map, as it stores all necessary data about tiles used in game.
+Tiles should be added before creating a new map

 ```
-var tileset: RGTileset = get_node("path/to/rgtileset")
 # Add tiles:
-# tileset.add_tile("core.game.ground", "Ground", true, true)
+# rgmap.add_tile("core.game.ground", "Ground", true, true)
 # Note: First 2 strings are 'name' and 'display name'.
 Other 2 booleans are 'passability' and 'transparency'
 ```

-It is strongly advised to store information about all your tiles in some database (e.g. JSON) and add tiles to RGTileset like this:
+It is strongly advised to store information about all your tiles in some database (e.g. JSON) and add tiles like this:

 ```
 var file = File.new()